-Before AOL started clogging the landfills with millions of online hours they were known as Quantum Computer Services.
+Before AOL started clogging the landfills with millions of disc-based online hours they were known as Quantum Computer Services.
+The online service they provided was called Quantum Link.
 For many people who had a Commodore 64 they were the first point of contact for the larger computing world.
 Q-Link’s BBS system taught me about how to use emoticons, slay trolls and most importantly…how to love.
-OK, not how to love, but certainly a whole lot about Monty Python.
+OK, not how to love, but certainly a whole lot about Monty Python and Doctor Who.

 I was digging through a box of old c64 games the other day when I came across this book of access numbers and “How to get Connected”.
 This handsome paper booklet sure beats the heck out of those AOL coasters.
 I scanned the “Getting Started” section along with the access numbers for the land of my birth, New Jersey.

 I wish I could say I remembered these numbers, but I didn’t.
 Access cost money when I was a kid and that was scarce.
 So when I did get to call in, I would have to pull out this book and make sure I made every second count.